kestra-io/plugin-template/.github/pull_request_template.md

 - [ ] Documentation updated (plugin docs from `@Schema` for properties and outputs, `@Plugin` with examples, `README.md` file with basic knowledge and specifics).
 - [ ] Setup instructions included if needed (API keys, accounts, etc.).
 - [ ] Prefix all rendered properties by `r` not `rendered` (eg: `rHost`).
+- [ ] Add sanity checks if possible with a YAML flow inside `src/test/resources/flows`.
 ⚙️ **Properties**
 - [ ] Properties are declared with `Property<T>` carrier type, do **not** use `@PluginProperty`.
 - [ ] Mandatory properties must be annotated with `@NotNull` and checked during the rendering.